 A new constitution only makes sense if it provides a basis for an inclusive federal state that adequately and equally participates all sections of society independent of race, caste, ethnicity or gender.
 The parties are wrong if they claim that future provinces cannot be named after the traditional ethnic mainlands.
 The latter are also an integral part of Nepali history.
 Such procedure would not open the way to separatism, as claimed by a number of "leaders", but it would show that the ethnic groups have a place the country's history.

 Administrative reforms by the Ranas and later by the Panchayat system have intentionally divided traditional ethnic mainlands.
 The boundaries of the future federal provinces have to reverse this historical injustice.
 The current proposal by the ruling parties misses this chance and tries to continue the anti-ethnic politics of the past.
 Besides, it is doubtful that this proposal will be passed by the CA with a necessary two thirds majority.
 Many Janajatis, Madheshis and Dalits from among the MPs of NC and CPN-UML have already distanced from the proposal of the party leaders.

-most probable is either a further delay of
+So, most probable is either a further delay of the

-the promulgation of the constitution or a defeat of the proposal of the
+promulgation of the constitution or a defeat of the proposal

-than ever before in Nepali history.
-4.96% of the FPTP votes have been
+before in Nepali history.
+4.96% of the FPTP votes have

 Counting of the FPTP (First Past the Post) votes had been finished first.
 The UCPN-M that had won 50% of the FPTP seats in the 2008 elections is the big loser in the FPTP election this time.
 The winners under the FPTP system are the dominating parties of the 1990 political system, i.e. the Nepali Congress (NC) and the CPN-UML.
 Both parties together have garnered 82.5% of the direct mandates.
 Only ten parties have been able to win FPTP seats; it had been nine parties in 2008.